 ROC curves allow tests to be compared over a variety of cutoff points.
 In the example, Test A performs better than Test B over all ranges.
 ROC curves also assist in the selection of the cutoff point designed to maximize a test’s utility.
 If a test is designed to confirm a disease, a cutoff point with greater specificity and lower sensitivity is selected.
 If a test is designed to screen for occult disease, a cutoff point with greater sensitivity and lower specificity is selected.

 Some clinical variables have only 2 possible results (eg, alive/dead, pregnant/not pregnant); such variables are termed categorical and dichotomous.
 Other categorical results may have many discrete values (eg, blood type, Glasgow Coma Scale) and are termed nominal or ordinal.
 Nominal variables such as blood type have no particular order.
 Ordinal variables such as the Glasgow Coma Scale have discrete values that are arranged in a particular order.
-Other clinical variables, including many typical diagnostic tests, are continuous and have an infinite number of possible results (eg, WBC count, blood glucose level).
+Other clinical variables, including many typical diagnostic tests, are continuous and have an infinite number of possible results (eg, white blood cell count, blood glucose level).
 Many clinicians select a cutoff point that can cause a continuous variable to be treated as a dichotomous variable (eg, patients with a fasting blood glucose level > 126 mg/dL [7.0 mmol/L] are considered to have diabetes).
 Other continuous diagnostic tests have diagnostic utility when they have multiple cutoff points or when ranges of results have different diagnostic value.

 Thus, a test that is positive in 8 of 10 patients with a disease has a sensitivity of 0.8 (also expressed as 80%).
 Sensitivity represents how well a test detects the disease; a test with low sensitivity does not identify many patients with disease, and a test with high sensitivity is useful to exclude a diagnosis when results are negative.
 Sensitivity is the complement of the false-negative rate (ie, the false-negative rate plus the sensitivity = 100%).